DiamondMVC/Diamond/README.md

 * Easy access to the current request / response using the properties: *httpRequest* and *httpResponse*
 * Can render other views within itself
 * Any type of D code can be written within views.
+* Allows for sections, which is useful to only render a part of the view.
+(Very useful for responsive designs)

 ### Models